Qew7/mordheim_homebrew/random_terrain_rules.md

 **Raven's nest**|Models within X" of the nest must pass a leadership test in their recovery phase.
 If failed, they attempt to flee the battlefield.
 **Ruined statue**|If your model ends its movement within 2" of this terrain, roll 1D6.
 On a 4+, the model finds a hidden treasure!
 It adds +X (to a max of 6) to a single exploration dice roll after the game.
 **Shattered tower**|Any models ending their movement phase within 2" of the tower must pass an initiative test.
 If failed, they trigger a trap and suffer 1D3 SX hits from falling debris.
-**Tombs**|At the beginning of the game, after model setup, roll 1D6.
+**Coffins**|At the beginning of the game, after model setup, roll 1D6.
 On a 1-3, the tombs emit a foul stench: any model ending its turn within X" of the tombs is automatically out of action as soon as their wound counter drops to 0 or lower.
 On a 4-5, the tombs emit dying gasps: any hit rolls (WS or BS) within X" of the tombs suffer a -1 modifier.
 On a 6, the first model to enter within 2" of the tombs finds a golden tooth in one of the deceased's mouths, worth X gold coins.
-**Eerie glow**|If any model of winning warband is standing in 2" of this terrain at the end of a game, then roll 1d6.
-On 1 the glow turns out to be nothing.
-On 2-5 it was gold glowing!
-Warband gets Xd6 gold coins.
-On 6 It was gold and wyrdstone glowing!
-Warband gets Xd6 gold and X wyrdstone!
+**Leeches**|A model within 2" of leeches should check the number of X: if X is 1, the amount of leeches is insurmountable, model is drowned in them and is considered out of action, if X is 2-5 then model gets hit with that amount of S1 hits, if X is 6 (this effect can only be triggered once per game) then the random, non psychological, serious injury of that model is permanently healed.